crowdcover/moabi/_posts/jobs/0100-01-01-research_intern.md

 categories:
   - en
 duedate: false
+title: Research Intern
 summary: |
          Our DC office is looking to work with a research intern to help with project research and management.
 We are looking for someone with excellent French language skills and a background in environmental studies and/or international development .
-Knowledge of Central Africa and the REDD+ initiative would be distinct advantage.
+Knowledge of Central Africa and the REDD+ initiative would be a distinct advantage.

 ---
 # Research Intern